adriente/practical_EELS_QEM/README.md

 # Running the notebooks

 Open the "Anaconda prompt" and go to the folder where the git repository is : `cd /the/path/you/chose`.
 Then, run the following command : `jupyter lab`

+# Simulating data

+If you want to run "intermediate_level.ipynb" it better to run the first (and only) cell of "data_simulation.ipynb" first.